ShuoYangRobotics/Cerberus2.0/script/matlab/README.md

 We visualize and analyze dataset using scripts in **Cerberus2.0/script/matlab**
 ```
 outdoor_cerberus12_single_dataset_compare.m
+indoor_cerberus12_single_dataset_compare.m
 ```
 Change section 2 to the dataset you want to visualize, modify other values if necessary, and then run the script.
 A figure compares the ground truth, cerberus variants, and cerberus2.0 variants will be generated.

+There are several other scuh scripts in the folder that are obsolete.